masslight/ottehr/README.md

 Ottehr currently has a few components.
 Two, **Ottehr Urgent Care Intake** and **Ottehr Telemedicine Intake**, are for patients to make appointments.
 Another is **Ottehr EHR**, for staff to work with appointments. **Ottehr Elements** includes components for building health software.

-* **[Ottehr Urgent Care Intake](packages/urgent-care-intake):** A patient-facing registration website for creating appointments, with features including rescheduling, checking in, sending text messages and emails, and listing appointments for an account
+* **[Ottehr Scheduled In-Person Intake](packages/urgent-care-intake):** A patient-facing registration website for creating appointments, with features including rescheduling, checking in, sending text messages and emails, and listing appointments for an account
-* **[Ottehr Telemedicine Intake](packages/telemed-intake):** Another registration website for patients made for telemedicine, with features including creating appointments and joining a call
+* **[Ottehr Unscheduled Telemedicine Intake](packages/telemed-intake):** Another registration website for patients made for telemedicine to help patients join calls with providers
-* **[Ottehr EHR](packages/telemed-ehr/):**  A staff-facing EHR for managing appointments created through the patient website, with features including checking appointments, texting patients, updating a location's slots, and setting a location's schedule
+* **[Ottehr EHR](packages/telemed-ehr/):** A staff-facing EHR for managing appointments created through the In-Person or Telemedicine intake websites, with features including checking appointments, managing patient queues, texting patients, updating a location's slots, setting a location's schedule, joining telemedicine calls, HPI and medical history, exam charting, eRx and Assessment, patient plan, coming soon: RCM and claims submission
 * **[Ottehr Elements](packages/ottehr-components/):**  A components React library for creating healthcare applications

 ## First Time Setup